delveccj/Lab-Final/LabFinalDryRun.md

        app.run(host="0.0.0.0", port=5000)
    ```

 3. Create a simple `index.html` file in the `templates/` directory with a form to fetch alerts.
-(During the lab final - what you will need to implement will be different - but similar.
-You are free to use ChatGPT to help you out with the functionality!)
+During the lab final - what you will need to implement will be different - but similar.
+You will need to reveiw the API specificaiton for NOAA, find the endpoint I describe, and then create the HTML page to display the pretty results.
+You are free to use ChatGPT to help you out with the functionality!

 ---